Bar Giora: History

 The village was initially founded by the Herut movement on 18 October 1950 by immigrants from Yemen, and was first named Allar-Bet, later to be called Ramat Shimon.
-It was established on land belonging to the Palestinian village of Allar, which became depopulated during the 1948 Arab–Israeli War.
+It was established on land that had previously belonged to the Palestinian village of Allar, which became depopulated during the 1948 Arab–Israeli War.
 It is situated northeast of the Allar village site.